tbarchyn/cross-stitch/README.rst

 Requirements
 ------------
-Python 2 or 3, Numpy, Scipy, Matplotlib, and WX.
+Python 2 or 3, Numpy, Scipy, Matplotlib, and wxPython.

 To install these dependencies in Debian and its derivatives, run: